mckellar11/Modded-Balatro-Android/README.md

+I AM EDITING SCRIPTS IF IT DOESNT WORK REVERT TO NESTING FIX BRANCH

 # Balatro Mobile-EM-Edition (my initials)
 Fork of the original project by Blake502 for turning your STEAM copy into an android copy but I am adding files to make everything easier because the wall of text in the github issues section is going to get someone lost.